Main Walk: 19 km (11.8 miles). Four hours 30 minutes walking time. For the whole excursion including trains, sights and meals, allow at least 9 hours.

 Return to the canal and continue along the towpath for a further 300m.
 At the Swing Bridge turn right onto a minor road (Tunnel Lane).
 In 350m this comes to a T-junction where you turn right onto a road called The Street, in the village of North Warnborough.

 Go along The Street for 100m.
-Just before The Anchor pub, turn left into a gravel driveway to the left of Malthouse Cottage, heading SE.
+Just before the (possibly closed) Anchor pub, turn left into a gravel driveway to the left of Malthouse Cottage, heading SE.
 Keep going in much the same direction for 600m: you soon cross a residential road, then go past school playing fields and finally the school itself.

-The path comes out onto a road (West Street) where you turn left.
+The path comes out onto a road (Western Lane) where you turn left.
 In 125m take the second road on the right, Recreation Road, which soon comes to a recreation ground.
-Turn left onto a tarmac path, signposted as a footpath.
-At some point, veer right off the path and cut across the grass to an exit about 40m from the corner.
+Turn half-left to go diagonally across this on a faint grassy path, aiming for an exit about a third of the way up the far side.

-For a more direct route to Odiham church (which misses out some of the features described below) you could simply continue along the tarmac path for 500m, crossing the B3349 halfway along.
+For a more direct route to Odiham church (which misses out some of the features described below) you could turn left onto the signposted public footpath and follow this tarmac path for 500m, crossing the B3349 halfway along.

-After the path leaves the wood continue on the left-hand edge of a large field.
-In the next corner veer left through the hedge and continue alongside a tennis court.
+After leaving the wood keep left on a grassy path along the edge of a large field.
+In 100m follow this as it veers left through a gap in the hedge and continues alongside a tennis court.
 At the end of the court, turn left at a path crossing, then veer right across a patch of grass towards Odiham's church.

 As you enter the churchyard, the tiny house on your right is a 17thC Pest House7; a little further along the path to your right is a group of Almshouses8.
 Go down past All Saints church9 to a small square where there is an information panel about “Historic Odiham”.
 Opposite is The Bell pub, one of several possible places for lunch.

 After stopping here, or to find other lunch places, make your way to the High Street10, which is about 100m north of The Bell.
-You could take the passageway to the left of the pub or an alleyway beyond the attractive “Little Court” house off to the right; the latter comes out directly opposite Bel & the Dragon, with Next Door on its left.
+You could take the passageway to the left of the pub or an alleyway beyond the attractive “Little Court” house off to the right; the latter comes out directly opposite Bel & the Dragon, with the Red Lion on its left.

 Go into the car park behind Bel & the Dragon on Odiham's High Street.
 At the end veer left onto a footpath leading out to a large meadow.
 Turn right and go along its edge for just over 500m, then turn right to reach London Road via the driveway to Mayfield House.
 Turn left to pass the Waterwitch pub and cross over Colt Hill Bridge at Odiham Wharf.
 Turn right to rejoin the canal and head east along the towpath to Broad Oak Bridge.

 Go down the driveway to the right of Bel & the Dragon.
-At the back of its car park veer left and go through a wooden trellis gate with an inconspicuous footpath marker.
-At the end of a short enclosed path go through a kissing gate into a large meadow11.
+At the back of its car park veer left through a wooden trellis gate with an inconspicuous footpath marker onto a narrow enclosed path.
+At the end go out through a kissing gate into a large meadow11.

 Turn right and follow a faint grassy path near its edge, soon going through a gap in a hedge and then another 350m later (where it can be very muddy).
 In a further 125m the path comes to a kissing gate in front of Mayfield House.
 Go through this and turn right to go down its driveway.
 At the end turn left onto London Road, passing the Waterwitch pub on your left after 150m.